-If you don’t have a smart phone yet and have been thinking of buying a Flip video camera, get one soon before they’re gone.
-Here is the link if you want to get a custom designed Flip video camera: Flip video camera.
+If you don’t have a smart phone yet and have been thinking of buying a Flip video camera, you’re too late..

 In Free Kindle in November?, The Wonder of Tech reported on a theory that Amazon Kindle’s eReader would be free by November based upon past price reductions for the device.